 Hacks with Friends is an annual hack event sponsored by the U-M Office of the VPIT-CIO.
 All IT professionals from across U-M are invited to break away from their everyday activities and have some fun doing what they do best in a friendly competition.

-The 5th annual Michigan IT Symposium is an opportunity for all members of U-M’s IT community to create connections while showcasing how their work moves U-M forward in its mission to provide world-class teaching, research, and patient care.
+The Michigan IT Symposium is an annual event for all members of U-M’s IT community to create connections while showcasing how their work moves U-M forward in its mission to provide world-class teaching, research, and patient care.

 U-M IT staff can volunteer to be a mentor or mentee in this program to help expand professional networks, share knowledge, and work towards professional development goals.